lawrennd/old_talks/_ml/includes/non-parametric-challenge.md

 compromise; how can we have a distribution which is flexible enough to respond at *run time* to unforeseen complexity in the training data?
-Yet, simultaneously doesn't require unbounded storage to retain all the information in the training data?
+Yet, simultaneously doesn't require unbounded storage to retain all the information in the training data.
 We will now introduce a perspective on variational inference that will allow us to retain the advantages of both worlds.
 We will construct a parametric approximation to the true nonparametric conditional distribution.
 But, importantly, whilst this